amit154154/Sana-Simplified/Readme.md

 This experiment fine-tunes **SANA-Video (2B)** with **LoRA** on a dataset of _Tom and Jerry_ clips resized to **224×224**.
 The base model is originally trained for higher resolutions (e.g. 480p), so its **zero-shot** generations at 224×224 are:

-- off-style compared to classic 2D slapstick cartoons
+-- off-style compared to classic 2D slapstick cartoons
-- less consistent in line art, color palette, and motion
+-- less consistent in line art, color palette, and motion

 ---

 ### Training Setup

 #### Objective
+> 🔗 LoRA checkpoint on Hugging Face: [sanavideo-tomjerry-lora-r16-v1](https://huggingface.co/AmitIsraeli/sanavideo-tomjerry-lora-r16-v1)

 - Start from **base SANA-Video 2B**
 - Freeze everything except **LoRA adapters on all linear layers in the diffusion transforme**